user-grinch/RivoPhoneApp/README.md

      ```

 ## Contribution Guidelines
-We welcome contributions to improve Revo!
+We welcome contributions to improve Rivo!
 Follow these steps to contribute:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix:
    ```bash